 Unfortunately almost all the information was incomplete.
 Even so maybe we should embrace this.
 Heck, Google almost knows more about me than I know.
-I tried adding additional information to a future trip it turned out to be really awkward.
-With a little investigation it turns out that you cannot provide any information or links about cruises or land tours (maybe if you book through something like Expedia that google is working with and use your Gmail as the contact email?
+I tried adding additional information to a future trip but it turned out to be really awkward or just not possible.
+With a little investigation it turns out that you cannot provide or add any information or links about cruises or land tours (maybe if you book through something like Expedia that google is working with and use your Gmail as their contact email?
 Not sure).

-It also suggests that you should make your Google accounts more secure – maybe start using a better password and changing it regularly.
+Google also suggests that you should make your Google accounts more secure – maybe start using a better password and changing it regularly.
 It would also seem likely that other companies might find our travel plans of some value and we wouldn’t be shocked if Google shares (two weeks before a recent trip to Singapore I started seeing ads on my search page for Singapore tours and restaurants)??

-This got us thinking maybe there is something out there that gets it right and after a little searching and experimenting we found TripIt.
+This got us thinking maybe there is something out there that gets it right and after a little searching and experimenting we settled on TripIt.

 The problem with itineraries is they are usually assembled from several sources.
 Expedia, a travel agent, maybe hotels.com, Marriott or Southwest Airlines.
 If you’re like us you use a number of email addresses to sort out important contacts from companies that tend to throw emails at you non-stop.
 As discussed above Google Travel just isn’t doing the job.
 Our recommendation is now TripIt.

-TripIt‘s website/app seem to bring it all together.
+TripIt‘s website/app seems to bring it all together.
 It allows you to:

-- Add an email address to search automatically for confirmations to be added to your TripIt itinerary
+- Add an email address to your TripIt account to search automatically for confirmations to be added to your TripIt itinerary

 - Forward confirmation emails from additional addresses to your TripIt account